Skip to content

 Funding Opportunities in Mechanical Engineering

-Within the ME department, students can be funded through the following mechanisms: fellowships, GSRAs, GSIs, GSSAs, graders, or as temporary employees (temps).
+Within the ME department, students can be funded through the following mechanisms: fellowships, GSRAs, GSIs, graders, or as temporary employees (temps).
 GSRAs are appointed by individual faculty members and the department is not involved in the selection of GSRAs.
 The ME department coordinates the appointment of fellowships, GSIs, graders, and temps.
 The opportunities for employment in the department vary each term.

 William and Shirley Mirsky Memorial Fellowship